ElSicarius/findalllinks/README.md

 # linktrouvereur
-A tool to extract all the urls and paths found il the content of a page (js sources included)
+A tool to extract all the urls and paths found in the content of a page (js/html sources included)

 # /!\
 This tool is still in dev.
 The main regex used for finding paths might also create a lot of noise.
 I'm still working on it ! but i'm sure, if you look closely to the results, you'll see the golden gem.